matfish2/vue-tables-2/README.md

 * `prependBody`: Prepend to the `<tbody>` tag
 * `appendBody`: Append to the `<tbody>` tag

-In addition to these slots you can insert your own filter HTML in the filters row (When `filterByColumn` is set to `true`):
+In addition to these slots you can insert your own filter HTML in the filters row, or add content to the existing filter, e.g a button (When `filterByColumn` is set to `true`):

-A. Make sure that the column is not filterable by omitting it from the `filterable` array.
+A. If you just want your own content make sure that the column is not filterable by omitting it from the `filterable` array.
+Otherwise the slot content will be appended to the native filter.

 B. Create a slot whose name is formatted `filter__{column}` (double underscore).

-For example, to insert a checkbox on the `id` column:
+For example, to insert a checkbox on the `id` column instead of the normal input filter:

 ```js
 {